History Notes: The USS Cacapon

 Korea and Vietnam

 During the 1950-53 Korean War, the USS Cacapon completed four tours of duty carrying fuel and supplies to the 7th Fleet.
-On her first tour, the ship and crew received the Navy Unit Commendation for supporting the amphibious landing at Inchon, September 15, 1950.
+On her first tour, the ship and crew received the Navy Unit Commendation for supporting the amphibious landing at Inchon, on September 15, 1950.
 During its four tours of Korea, the ship was awarded nine more battle stars.

 After the war, the ship conducted six more tours of duty with the 7th Fleet in the Pacific and in 1958 replenished ships participating in the nuclear bomb tests at the Bikini and Eniwetok atolls.
 The USS Cacapon continued to support the 7the Fleet during air operations over Vietnam from 1965 to the early 1970s.